 - Make the gelatin.
 I used the recipe on the back of the knox gelatin box adjusting it to 1/2 as much liquid ( 1/2 cup of cool and 1 cup hot and 4 envelopes of gelatin) as the recipe called for to make it thicker for play using plain water with color/ koolaid in it.
 I made all 6 colors.

-- Let cool – I had to stack them in my fridge so I popped a few in the freezer for a minute to stiffen and totally forgot about this purple one… if froze, and was unusable.
+- Let cool – I had to stack them in my fridge so I popped a few in the freezer for a minute to stiffen.
+I totally forgot about this purple one.
+It froze, which made it unusable.
 The kids didn’t miss it at all.

 - When set slice into pieces.
 I used a knife then scraped it into the tub using a spatula.